Vennamm/Temp-v-Energy/Rubric Match.md

   High-performance computing techniques, such as parallel processing or cloud computing, were not implemented since there is no intent to scale the application for larger data.
 While I intend to make the app scalable, the older data will be replaced with new data.
 In case of weather data and energy data, older data loses its significance.

 - **Real World Application and Impact**:
   The main intent of the project is to be able to estimate the energy demand for each state for the future.
-The initial idea involved a pipeline where the information from the forecast will be forwarded to make an estimate of how much yearly and seasonal energy demand one can expect to ensure the systems can handle a hotter summer or a colder winter based on the forecasted energy.
-The project still does a good estimate by telling the user that a certain season's hot or cold weather has the highest impact on the state's energy consumption.
+The initial idea involved a pipeline where the information from the forecast will be forwarded to make an estimate of how much yearly and seasonal energy demand one can expect to ensure the systems can handle a hotter summer or a colder winter based on the forecasted energy consumption.
+The project still does a good estimate by telling the user that a certain season's hot or cold weather has the highest impact on the state's energy consumption preparing the stakeholders to brace for a harsher weather.

 - **Exceptional Presentation and Visualization**:
   Advanced and interactive visualizations have been created.
 Publication-quality visualizations can be further enhanced for better aesthetics and interactivity.